status-im/specs/status-secure-transport-spec.md

 There are two possible scenarios, which dictate the presence or absence of a prekey bundle:
 1. If Alice is using Bob's public chat key or ENS name, no prekey bundle is present;
-1. If Alice found Bob through the app or scanned Bob's QR code, a prekey bundle is embedded and can be used to set up a secure channel as described in section [2.4.1](#241-Initial-key-exchange-flow-X3DH).
+1. If Alice found Bob through the app or scanned Bob's QR code, a prekey bundle is embedded and can be used to set up a secure channel as described in the [Initial key exchange flow X3DH](#initial-key-exchange-flow-X3DH) section.

 Bob receives a contact request, informing him of:
 - Alice's introductory message.

 If Bob's prekey bundle was not available to Alice, Perfect Forward Secrecy hasn't yet been established.
 In any case, there are no implicit guarantees that Alice is whom she claims to be, and Bob should perform some form of external verification (e.g., using an Identicon).

 If Bob accepts the contact request, a secure channel is created (if it wasn't already), and a visual indicator is displayed to signify that PFS has been established.
-Bob and Alice can then start exchanging messages, making use of the Double Ratchet algorithm as explained in more detail in section [2.4.2](#242-Double-Ratchet).
+Bob and Alice can then start exchanging messages, making use of the Double Ratchet algorithm as explained in more detail in [Double Ratchet](#double-ratchet) section.
 If Bob denies the request, Alice is not able to send messages and the only action available is resending the contact request.